Admin-7/Mr-Robot-techniques/CTF-team.md

 # How to join

 To join the team, you must request an invitation from an organizer, preferably [[on our main Signal thread|New member orientation guide#signal]].
-If you are not already chatting our main Signal thread, you can contact an organizer privately.
+If you are not already chatting with us on our main Signal thread, you can contact an organizer privately.
 Current CTF team organizers are:

 * [meitar](https://github.com/meitar)